elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 Phase 2: when all the required changes have been performed in plugins code, we enable the `clustering` configuration on production mode as a `beta` feature.
 We would ideally also add telemetry collection for the clustering usages (relevant metrics TBD) to have a precise vision of the adoption of the feature.

-# How we teach this
+# 10. How we teach this

 During phase 1, we should create documentation on the clustering mode: best practices, how to identify code that may breaks in clustered mode, and so on.

-# Unresolved questions
+# 11. Unresolved questions

 None (well, except every single section of the document).

+# 12. Resolved questions

+...